openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

                             --work-dir outputs/logs
                             --gpus 1

-Looks much simplier, isn't it?
+Looks much simpler, isn't it?
+You can also pass the ``data.yaml`` for the rest of the OTX CLI commands (eval, export, optimize) that require annotation paths.

-4. ``(Optional)`` Additionally, we can tune training parameters such as batch size, learning rate, patience epochs or warm-up iteration.
+4. ``(Optional)`` Additionally, we can tune training parameters such as batch size, learning rate, patience epochs or warm-up iterations.
 More about template-specific parameters is in quick start [#TODO link].

-It can be done by manually updating parameters in ``template.yaml`` file or via command line.
+It can be done by manually updating parameters in the ``template.yaml`` file or via command line.

-For example, to decrease batsch size to 4, fix the number of epochs to 100 and disable early stopping, extend the command line above with the following line.
+For example, to decrease the batch size to 4, fix the number of epochs to 100 and disable early stopping, extend the command line above with the following line.

 .. code-block::